-How to easily plan an epic family Christmas Scavenger Hunt for your kids with free printable clues and simple “how-to” instructions.
+How to easily plan an epic family Christmas Scavenger Hunt for your kids with printable clues and simple “how-to” instructions.

 It’s hard to believe that it’s December, and Christmas is literally right around the corner!!

 And you know what that means…time for another scavenger hunt!!

 I mean, it’s not a holiday in the Weber Abode without one, and it’s such a fun way to celebrate the season!

 For the last decade-plus, the kids have awoken to not only wrapped presents and filled stockings from Santa but after we open all of the gifts, there is always a little hidden present in the back Christmas tree that kicks off the first clue of the scavenger hunt that ultimately leads the kids to some sort of surprise at the end!